Skip to Content

 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

 Thanksgiving is just around the corner, and that can only mean one thing… lots of mouth-watering carbs!
-If you’re looking for the best-tasting stuffing to accompany your roast turkey and green bean casserole, our sourdough stuffing is a must!
+If you’re looking for the best-tasting stuffing to accompany your roast turkey and fresh green bean casserole, our sourdough stuffing is a must!

 Golden and crunchy on the sides, soft and savory in the center, … you may just be tempted to eat it straight from the casserole dish!